marisabrantley/bouncy-balls/README.md

 # Bouncy Balls

-This is a MDN JavaScript object building practice exercise to illustrate how useful objects are in JavaScript.
+This is a fun MDN JavaScript object building practice exercise to illustrate how useful objects are in JavaScript.

 ## Objective